Merv Leitch: Early life

+Born in Creelman, Saskatchewan, on 13 January, 1926, Leitch moved to Edmonton, Alberta in 1948 to attend the law program at the University of Alberta.
+He graduated in 1952.
+During his time at the University of Alberta, Leitch joined the Delta Upsilon fraternity, serving as President from 1949 - 1951, and lived in Rutherford House alongside Peter Lougheed and Allan Warrack.

-Leitch was an active and high profile lawyer.
+Following graduation, Leitch moved to Calgary where led an active and high profile legal career.
 He served as President of the Calgary Bar Association and as a Partner in the Macleod Dixon Law Firm and on the Board of the Canadian Institute of Resources Law and was a director on several corporations.

-He left his legal practice to pursue a political career.
+In 1971, Leitch left his legal practice to pursue a political career.

 Political career

 Leitch ran for a seat to the Alberta Legislature in the 1971 Alberta general election.
 He won a hotly contested race in the new electoral district of Calgary-Egmont to pick up the seat for the Progressive Conservative party who would form government that election.
 He defeated Social Credit candidate Pat O'Byrne by over 1,000 votes to win the district.